Smartphones Power

 Changing Workplace Health and Wellness

 Progressive training professionals already refine programs in collaboration with clients, yet there is a new stage of program development emerging.
-Practitioners such as Charlie Grantham argue it’s time move beyond siloed training programs supporting wellness or well-being, to a concept of complementary wholeness requiring “a change in design perspective from maximizing individual factors (i.e., physical, psychological, and purpose directed) into an integrated systemic perspective”.
+Practitioners such as Charlie Grantham argue it’s time to move beyond siloed training programs supporting wellness or well-being, to a concept of complementary wholeness requiring “a change in design perspective from maximising individual factors (i.e., physical, psychological, and purpose directed) into an integrated systemic perspective”.
 These are programs that consider the physical, emotional and intellectual (or spiritual) health of an employee.
-Programs built from an integrated systemic perspective considering the increasingly blurred boundaries between work and home when planning health management strategies.
+Programs built from an integrated systemic perspective, considering the increasingly blurred boundaries between work and home, when planning health management strategies.

 But How?

 How does a consultant build this conversation?
-A single report or meeting to discuss training outcomes will not energize a time poor manager or build a community of in-house and external stakeholders.
-A community that must hold the knowledge, the skills to translate and deliver that knowledge as work procedures and skills, and individuals that can ensure the implementation of new procedures and address barriers to application.
+A single report or meeting to discuss training outcomes will not energise a time-poor manager or build a community of in-house and external stakeholders.
+A community that must hold the knowledge, the skills to translate and deliver that knowledge as work procedures and skills, and individuals who can ensure the implementation of new procedures and address barriers to application.
 The call is for a more holistic approach to the design and delivery of health, safety and wellbeing programs.
 Working towards

 Complimentary Wholeness